fabrice-baray/make-fw/README.md

 endif
 ```

-. define ROOT and include make-fw.mk from that reference
+2. define ROOT and include make-fw.mk from that reference
 - ROOT is the relative path to the root of the source tree (src folder in the tree example).
 - OUT variable pointing to the output build folder is defined by make-fw (_build folder in the tree example).
+- you can include your own .mk file defining new implicit rules

 ```md
 ROOT?=..
 include $(ROOT)/../scripts/make-fw.mk
 ```

-. define your own dependency rules
+3. define your own dependency rules:

 - create a static library with some object files:
 ```md